Skip to main content

 Governing Board

-Effective spring 1995, ESA shifted to a Governing Board that makes most decisions, currently consisting of nine elected officers.
-The Vice-Presidents and Secretary serve 3-year terms.
+Effective spring 1995, ESA shifted to a Governing Board that makes most decisions, currently consisting of eleven elected officers: the President, President-Elect, Past President, Vice-President for Finance, Secretary, and six Board Members.
 The President serves a total of three years on the Governing Board, including one as President-elect and one as Past President.
-Responsibilities are summarized below each office; see Society Bylaws for additional details.
-In…
+All other members are elected for three-year terms….

 Read More